Towards Predicting Any Human Trajectory In Context: Experiments

 \subsection{Ablation Studies}

 \textbf{Effectiveness of STES}.
 We first evaluate the impact of incorporating our STES into in-context learning.
-As shown in~\Cref{fig:ablation-icl-training}, training with our STES consistently results in improvements as the number of examples increases across different datasets.
-In contrast, training with randomly selected examples yields minimal performance gains, even as the number of examples increases in the MOTSynth dataset.
+As shown in~\Cref{fig:ablation-icl-training}, STES consistently results in improvements as the number of examples increases across different datasets.
+In contrast, randomly selected examples yields minimal performance gains, even as the number of examples increases in the MOTSynth dataset.
 In JTA, no improvement is observed despite the increase in examples.
-These results highlight the effectiveness of training with STES, which efficiently equips the model with ICL capabilities, overcoming the first limitation.
+These results highlight the effectiveness of STES, which efficiently equips the model with ICL capabilities, overcoming the first limitation.

 \textbf{Effectiveness of the PG-STES}.
 We conduct ablation experiments to evaluate the impact of our proposed PG-STES on inference.
 As shown in~\Cref{tab:ablation-PG-STES}, PG-STES consistently outperforms random selection in terms of $\text{minFDE}_K$ across all datasets.
 By incorporating both the past trajectory and the predicted future trajectory for example selection, PG-STES improves over STES, which only uses past trajectory for selection, by $8.1\%$, $7.4\%$, $6.6\%$, and $8.6\%$ on the MOTSynth, WildTrack, JTA, and SDD datasets in terms of $\text{minFDE}_K$, respectively.
 These results demonstrate the effectiveness of combining predicted future trajectories with past trajectories to enhance performance, addressing the second limitation.
 We also investigate the impact of spatial and temporal components in the STES example selection process.
 The results indicate that temporal similarity yields greater improvements than spatial similarity on the JTA and SDD datasets.
 However, on the MOTSynth dataset, spatial similarity provides more substantial gains.
 This suggests that the optimal selection dimension for demonstration examples is dataset-dependent.
 When both spatial and temporal similarities are utilized together, our method achieves the best performance across most datasets, particularly when prediction-guided retrieval is applied.